Ridhwana/rails/guides/source/caching_with_rails.md

 Dynamic web applications build pages with a variety of components not all of which have the same caching characteristics.
 For example, a static component, such as a site logo, will have a longer caching duration compared to other more dynamic components.
 To cache and expire different parts of the page separately you can use Fragment Caching.

 Fragment Caching allows a fragment of view logic to be wrapped in a cache block and served out of the cache store when the next request comes in.

-For example, if you wanted to cache each product on a page, you could use this
+For example, if you wanted to cache each product on a page, you could do the following:
-code:

 ```html+erb
 <% @products.each do |product| %>